Desart Photography Prize 2020

 Herman Corby of Papunya Tjupi Arts with his portrait Tjilpi (Old Man).

 Talitha Williams of Warlukurlangu Artists with her work Peace Out.

-In the 2020 Desart Photography Prize we have 11 finalists drawn from five art centres.
-There is a strong field with an exciting mix of subject matter.
-Many of the photographers have come through Desart-run photography workshops, which build strong visual and technical skills in art workers.
+In the 2020 Desart Photography Prize there was 11 finalists drawn from five art centres.
+There was a strong field with an exciting mix of subject matter.
+Many of the photographers had come through Desart-run photography workshops, which built strong visual and technical skills in art workers.

-Every year the Desart Photography Prize celebrates country, community, family, and art centres.
-Celebration is something we don’t do enough of and this year, more than ever, it is important to celebrate our achievements and the positives in life.
+Each year the Desart Photography Prize celebrates country, community, family, and art centres.
+Celebration is something we don’t do enough of and in 2020, more than ever, it is important to celebrate our achievements and the positives in life.

 Family is always important; without family there is no community.
 Family and community life are the focus of works by Roxanne Carroll, Selwyn Nacambala, Andy Ross, Kyra Ross, Norbert Morris and Talitha Williams.
 Roxanne and Talitha, through their images, take the audience with them.
 We feel the joy and intimacy of going on country with family, a theme appreciated by our community judge this year, Gloria Moketarinja of Iltja Ntjarra Many Hands Art.